tableau/embedding-playbook/index.md

 **[External Authorization Servers (EAS)](https://help.tableau.com/current/server/en-us/connected_apps_eas.htm)** - Establishes a trust relationship between Tableau Server and the EAS.
 By establishing a trust relationship, you’re able to provide your users a single sign-on (SSO) experience to Tableau content embedded in your external applications through the identity provider (IdP) you’ve already configured for Tableau Server.
 When embedded Tableau content is loaded in your custom application, a standard OAuth flow is used.
 After users successfully sign in to the IdP, they are then automatically signed in to Tableau Server.
 To register an EAS with Tableau Server, you must have an EAS already configured.
 In addition, the EAS must send a valid [JSON web token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).

 ***NOTE:** EAS is only available for Tableau Server and the [Embedding API v3](https://help.tableau.com/current/api/embedding_api/en-us/index.html).*

-**[Trusted Authentication](https://help.tableau.com/current/server/en-us/trusted_auth.htm)** - Establishes a trusted relationship between Tableau Server and an external application to provide a secure and seamless authentication experience.
-Unlike Connected Apps or External Authorization Server, Trusted Authentication does not follow the [JWT standard](https://datatracker.ietf.org/doc/html/rfc7519).

-If you are starting a new project, we recommend using Connected Apps or External Authorization Server.

-***NOTE:** Trusted Authentication is only available for Tableau Server and the [JavaScript API v2](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api.htm).*

 **[SAML, OpenID, Active Directory, Kerberos](https://help.tableau.com/current/server/en-us/security_auth.htm)** - For environments that already use one of these systems, they can be leveraged to achieve Single Sign-On (and to leverage database security in the case of Kerberos).